Trump campaign tests lines of attack to define Biden

 Though the nation is fixated on the White House’s response to the pandemic, the Trump campaign is prioritizing attacks on Biden rather than selling the president’s handling of the crisis.
-Worried about declines in support in several battleground states, the campaign is using its financial war chest to try to drive down Biden’s standing by hammering his ties Beijing and, soon, reviving accusations that the former vice president and his son are corrupt.
+Worried about declines in support in several battleground states, the campaign is using its hefty bank account to try to drive down Biden’s standing by hammering his ties Beijing and, soon, reviving accusations that the former vice president and his son are corrupt.

-“This is a referendum on how the president handles the pandemic,” said Stephen Bannon, Trump’s former chief strategist.
+“This is a referendum on how the president handles the pandemic,” said Steve Bannon, Trump’s former chief strategist.
 “It’s about making clear that Joe Biden is the worst possible guy for this time.”

 The playbook was written months ago.

-The Trump campaign would spend the first months of 2020 deploying its extensive social media outreach and some of the more than $170 million at its disposal to pummel his Democratic opponent.
-The shock-and-awe plan would be similar to the one President Barack Obama’s team executed in the spring of 2012 when it portrayed Mitt Romney as a heartless corporate raider, a label the Republican challenger never shook.
+The Trump campaign spent the first months of 2020 deploying its extensive social media outreach and some of the more than $170 million at its disposal to pummel his Democratic opponent.
+The shock-and-awe plan would be similar to the one President Barack Obama’s team executed in the spring of 2012, when it portrayed Mitt Romney as a heartless corporate raider, a label the Republican challenger never shook.

 The campaign initially sought to define Biden as a corrupt Beltway insider after spending 40 years in Washington.
 But when COVID-19 reached America’s shores after ravaging China, campaign advisers decided to prioritize scorching Biden for his ties and past comments regarding that country, according to four people close to the campaign who were not authorized to publicly discuss the private deliberations and spoke on condition of anonymity.